Bhanditz/AdColony-iOS-Tracking-SDK/README.md

 Getting Started with the AdColony Ad SDK:
 ----------------------------------
+The Ad SDK will automatically report install events, session data, and IAP transactions.
+To achieve this, all developers need to do is initialize the SDK with one line of code.
+The [public API](https://github.com/AdColony/AdColony-iOS-Advertiser-SDK/wiki/API-Details) can be leveraged to report various other types of events.

-First time users should review the [quick start guide](https://github.com/AdColony/AdColony-iOS-Advertiser-SDK/wiki)
+First time users are encouraged to review the [quick start guide](https://github.com/AdColony/AdColony-iOS-Advertiser-SDK/wiki)

 Legal Requirements:
 ----------------------------------